rojer/a-s-minus/README.md

 If you are familiar with the original Awesome Screenshot, you'll feel right at home.

-Here are the things I added, in addition to removing all the crap:
+Here are the things I added, in addition to removing all the junk:

- ++ Desktop capture - used to be a "premium feature", i re-implemented it myself.
+ ++ Desktop capture - used to be a "premium feature", I re-implemented it myself.
  ++ GDrive URL shortening - short "goo.gl/foo" urls for screenshots uploaded to GDrive.
  ++ (coming soon) Touch screen support.